TerraForged/TerraForged/README.md

  vanilla generation system, custom terrain shapes, simulated erosion, better rivers, custom decorations, tonnes of configuration options, and more!

+#### Installation:
+1. Install forge for the target version of Minecraft (ie 1.15.2)
+2. Add the TerraForged mod jar to your profile's mods folder
+3. Select the '`TerraForged`' world-type when creating a new world

 #### Website(s):
 [https://terraforged.com](https://terraforged.com)
 [https://github.com/TerraForged](https://github.com/TerraForged)